IN THE PRESS

 Elizabeth Ruth holds an MA in Counselling Psychology from the University of Toronto, and an MFA in Creative Writing from the University of Guelph.
 She teaches creative writing through SCS at University of Toronto and is known for her mentorship of aspiring writers through the Humber School for Writers’ Correspondence Program, Diaspora Dialogues, Writers in Electronic Residence, and various writer-in-residencies.
 In 2019 Elizabeth was invited to Dawson City, Yukon, to be the Berton House Writer-in-Residence.

-Elizabeth Ruth has just finished a fourth novel and is at work on a book of creative non-fiction entitled, You Cannot Miss What You’ve Never Known.
+Elizabeth Ruth is at work on a book of creative non-fiction entitled, You Cannot Miss What You’ve Never Known.
 To read an excerpt published in The Hamilton Review of Books, click here.
-Elizabeth is also developing a collection of poems entitled, This Report Is Strictly Confidential inspired by the life (and papers) of her aunt, who lived 30 years in a notorious residential hospital.
+Elizabeth has also completed a collection of poems entitled, This Report Is Strictly Confidential inspired by the life (and papers) of her aunt, who lived 30 years in a notorious residential hospital.